Chart Color Schemes

 Northmead has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of an area is significantly influenced by changes to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 29 projects that are expected to impact the area.
-Notable projects include The Children's Hospital at Westmead Redevelopment, Westmead Health and Innovation District, Integrated Mental Health Complex Westmead, and Stream Northmead.
-The following list details those projects likely to be most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 29 projects likely impacting the area.
+Notable ones include The Children's Hospital at Westmead Redevelopment, Westmead Health and Innovation District, Integrated Mental Health Complex Westmead, and Stream Northmead.

 Professional plan users can use the search below to filter and access additional projects.